<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

-Windows Netlogon RCE Flaw Under Active Exploitation — Patch Now
+Windows Netlogon RCE Reported Under Active Exploitation — Patch Now

-Critical Windows Netlogon exploit (CVE-2026-41089) threatens domain controllers.
-Patch now to prevent SYSTEM-level breaches and domain takeovers.
+Belgium's CCB reports active exploitation of Netlogon flaw CVE-2026-41089.
+Patch domain controllers now to prevent SYSTEM-level breaches and domain takeovers.

 Content Team